scala/make-release-notes/hand-written.md

 Scala 2.12 emits closures in the same style as Java 8, whether they target a `FunctionN` class from the standard library or a user-defined Single Abstract Method (SAM) type.
 The type checker accepts a function literal as a valid expression for either kind of "function-like" type (built-in or SAM).
 This improves the experience of using libraries written for Java 8 in Scala.

-For each lambda the compiler generates a method containing the lambda body, and emits an `invokedynamic` that will spin up a lightweight class for this closure using the JDK's `LambdaMetaFactory`.
-Note that in the following situations, the an anonymous function class is still synthesized at compile-time:

-  - If the SAM type is not a simple interface, for example an abstract class or a trait with a field definition (see [#4971](https://github.com/scala/scala/pull/4971))
-  - If the abstract method is specialized - except for `scala.FunctionN`, whose specialized variants can be instantiated using `LambdaMetaFactory` (see [#4971](https://github.com/scala/scala/pull/4971))
-  - If the function literal is defined in a constructor or a super call ([#3616](https://github.com/scala/scala/pull/3616))

-The language specification has the [full list of requirements for SAM conversion](http://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#sam-conversion).

-Compared to Scala 2.11, the new scheme has the advantage that, in most cases, the compiler does not need to generate an anonymous class for each closure.
-This leads to significantly smaller JAR files.

 For example, in the REPL:

 ```